 The second era of computation, also known as the first digital turn, emerged in the 1990s and duplicated model-making.
 The era was characterised by ‘blob’ architecture, most notably by architects such as Greg Lynn, NOX (Lars Spuybroek), and Frank Gehry.

 However, by the early 2000s, design professionals started to lambaste the digital blob as the most conspicuous symbol of an age of excess, waste, and technical delusion.4 The era coincides with the release of such software as 3D Studio Max, Rhinoceros and Maya.

 Era 3: Building Information Modelling (BIM)

-The term ‘Building Information Model’ first appeared in a 1992 paper by G.A. van Nederveen and F. P. Tolman.9 However, the terms, including its acronym ‘BIM’, did not become popularly used until some 10 years later when Autodesk released a white paper entitled ‘Building Information Modeling’10 in 2002.
+The term ‘Building Information Model’ first appeared in a 1992 paper by G.A. van Nederveen and F. P. Tolman.9 However, the terms, including its acronym ‘BIM’, did not become popularly used until some ten years later when Autodesk released a white paper entitled ‘Building Information Modeling’10 in 2002.
 Prior to that, different software vendors used differing terminology for what is now accepted as BIM.
-Graphisoft for example used ‘Virtual Building’, Bentley Systems used ‘Integrated Project Models’, while Autodesk and Vectorworks used ‘Building Information Modeling’.
+Graphisoft, for example, used ‘Virtual Building’, Bentley Systems used ‘Integrated Project Models’, while Autodesk and Vectorworks used ‘Building Information Modeling’.11

-It is important to note that even with the emergence of 2D CAD, 3D modelling and BIM, the computer didn’t actually aid design, they aided documentation.’11 Dr Robert Aish elaborates on BIM’s limitations 12 13, claiming:
+It is important to note that even with the emergence of 2D CAD, 3D modelling and BIM, the computer didn’t aid design, they aided documentation.’12 Dr Robert Aish elaborates on BIM’s limitations 13 14, claiming:

 - BIM assumes that buildings are assemblies of components, but that does not necessarily imply that a designer conceives of a building in terms of such assemblies.
 This ‘component’ assumption forces the designer to think about micro-ideas (the components) before macro-ideas (the building form).